aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/copy-vba-macro-userform-designerstorage-from-template-to-target-workbook/_index.md

 **![todo:image_alt_text](copy-vba-macro-userform-designerstorage-from-template-to-target-workbook_1.png)**

-The following screenshot shows the output Excel file and its contents which were copied from the template Excel file.
-When you click on the Button 1, it opens up the VBA User Form which itself has a command button that shows a message box on clicking.
+The following screenshot shows the output Excel file and its contents, which were copied from the template Excel file.
+When you click Button 1, it opens the VBA User Form, which contains a command button that shows a message box when clicked.

 **![todo:image_alt_text](copy-vba-macro-userform-designerstorage-from-template-to-target-workbook_2.png)**